Coronation of the Byzantine emperor: Acclamation and imperial address

 The newly crowned emperor returned to the kathisma, and, bearing a shield and lance, was acclaimed by the people as Augustus.
 Unlike Leo I, the later emperors were hailed as Augustus only after the formal coronation by the patriarch, rather than after the first acclamation following the raising on the shield.

 A secretary (libellensis) then addressed the assembled people and army in the name of the new emperor, a speech which included the promise of a donative.
 Invariably, that was the same amount as Julian had promised: five gold pieces and a pound of silver to each man.

 Aftermath

 Anastasius' coronation also records that he immediately went to the Hagia Sophia, where he took off his diadem in the metatorion (a chamber or series of chambers in the cathedral's upper story) and gave it to the praepositus sacri cubiculi.
 The latter then returned the diadem to the emperor, who deposited it in the church's altar, and made rich gifts to the church.
-While this is not explicitly mentioned for the other ceremonies of the period, the practice was probably continued until the coronation itself began to be performed in the Hagia Sophia.
+While the post-coronation stop at Hagia Sophia is only explicitly mentioned for Tiberius II amongst other emperors of the period, the practice was probably continued until the coronation itself began to be performed in the Hagia Sophia.